INSTRUCTORS & STAFF

 Sheila Cahilig, Sandan, Fukushidoin & Jeffrey Marfil, Sandan, Fukushidoin

 Both Sheila and Jeffrey began their training at Aikido Schools of New Jersey (ASNJ) - Sheila in May 2004 and Jeffrey in October 2007, respectively – under the instruction and guidance of the late Shihan Rick Stickles 7th Dan, until his passing in June 2015.
-During their time with ASNJ, Sheila taught Adults Classes and helping out with Children's classes, and Jeffrey having taught both Children and Adults.
+During their time with ASNJ, Sheila taught Adults Classes and assisted with Children's classes, and Jeffrey taught both Children and Adults.
 Jeffrey was also part-time assistant or soto deshi to Shihan Stickles.

 Ever since I was a young girl, I have been drawn to martial arts and physical movement.
 Looking back on my journey in Aikido, I can understand why.
 Aikido has profoundly impacted me and my life in many ways.
 I have encountered an amazing community of people whom I consider my second family.
 Through the practice, I have experienced Aikido is not just something you do, but a state of being, moving from calm, centered, awareness, and ready and open to face internal as well as external " opponents" or life's challenges.
 While I find the physical practice of Aikido fun, exhilarating, and deeply gratifying, I feel its true value can be found in application "off the mat."
 I hope to join others on their unique discoveries of Aikido as it applies to their lives.